-I have worked as a Clinical Supervisor with a range of supervisees over the last 7 years, in groups of three and four as well as one-to-one, with supervisees in training, and more experienced counsellors.
+I have worked as a Clinical Supervisor with a range of supervisees over the last 10 years, with supervisees in training on placement, and more experienced counsellors, in groups of three and four as well as one-to-one Clinical Supervision.

 ‘The task of the supervisor is to help the supervisee feel received, valued, understood on the assumption that only then will he feel safe enough and open enough to review and challenge himself, as well as to value himself and his own abilities.’
 (Hawkins and Shohet; 1989, 36)

-Supervisors can all too easily be experienced as in a position of power and this can bring out a defensiveness in the supervisee who wants to prove to their supervisor and themselves that they are doing a good job.
+Supervisors can obviously be experienced as in a position of authority and power.
+This needs to be held in mind when working together as it can bring out a defensiveness or one down position in the supervisee who wants to prove to their supervisor and themselves that they are doing a good job.

 In short, I need to hold a balance between genuine warmth and the need to challenge thought processes and practice.
 An acknowledgement Our relationship can act as a useful reflection of the client/counsellor that there is no one way to interpret information and that our purpose is co-operative rather than ’from above’ with a respect for the role of boundaries.
 This is encapsulated by the following quote:

 ‘…an integrated style of supervision.
 We are not only advocating integration of the educative, supportive and managerial roles, but also a supervisory approach which is relationship based’.

 My view of good supervision is that it focuses predominantly on the client.
 The dynamics of the supervisee will come into the process but the exploration of this will be with the client in mind.
 We examine the issues brought by the client in order to move the work forward in his or her best interests.
 It is as if part of the work of the supervisor is to ‘speak the unspoken’, not to be ‘mesmerized’ by the supervisee or the client.
 (Houston; 1990,38)